brycedrennan/hasty-coder/README.md

 $ EXPORT OPENAI_API_KEY=<your-openai-api-key>
 $ cd ~/projects
 $ hasty-code "a flask app that creates insulting poems using the openai client library"
 # wait a few seconds...
 Project 'PythonInsultingPoetryGenerator' created at ~/projects/python-insulting-poetry-generator

+$ hc "a command line tool that insults the user" Project 'InsultGenerator' created at ~/projects/insult-generator

 ```